OhziiiLov3/concha_labs_interview/README.md

 - The code should be saved to a git repository that can be pulled and run locally and uploaded to GCP to run remotely.

 # Solution
-This Repo is a solution that creates an API to store User Account Data into a database.
-To accomplish this I will be using Django(Python Webframework) and PostgreSQL to create my API's and Store the data.
-This project also includes Django's Restframework to test the connection between the Python appilcation and the Postgres database.
-I will also use Docker to package my appilcation's dependencies for local development.
-Finally The Dockerized Application with be pushed to GCP for Deployment
+This Repo is a solution that creates an API to store User Account Data into a database.To accomplish this, I will use Django(Python Web Framework) and PostgreSQL to create the APIs and Store the data in the database.
+This project also includes Django's Rest framework to test the connection between the Python application and the Postgres database.
+I will also use Docker to package my application’s dependencies for local development.
+Finally, The Dockerized Application with be pushed to GCP for Deployment

 # UserStory
 - As a User I will be able to Create, Read, Update, and Delete User Accounts and Audio Data